-It should come as no surprise to anyone that most deaths which occur from semi-truck crashes involve drivers and passengers in passenger vehicles.
+It should come as no surprise to anyone that most deaths that occur from semi-truck crashes involve drivers and passengers in passenger vehicles.
 After all, a semi-truck usually weighs 20 or 30 times more than the passenger vehicle.
-The Insurance Institute for Highway Safety, Highway Loss Data Institute has examined large truck crashes which involved deaths between 1975 and 2015, and provides readers with some interesting trends.
+The Insurance Institute for Highway Safety, Highway Loss Data Institute, has examined large truck crashes, which involved deaths between 1975 and 2015, and provides readers with some interesting trends.
 Following are a few interesting observations on the data:

 - Deaths have increased each year since 2011.